MycroftAI/documentation/_posts/2018-06-20-mark-ii-update-behind-the-scenes-hardware-team.md

 <span style="font-weight: 400;">Outside Marche, Chris has designed and built high-performance loudspeaker designs for touring bands.
 As an accomplished live sound engineer, he enjoys tuning the systems he builds.
 With his experience in mass production and aptitude for creative problem solving he is helping Mycroft get the best quality sound out of a small enclosure.</span>

 <span style="font-weight: 400;">Don’t have your Mark II yet? <a href="https://igg.me/at/mycroft/reft/1649210/blog" target="_blank" rel="noopener">Head over to Indiegogo</a> to reserve yours today!</span>

+Questions about Mark II's design and progress?
+Ask on the <a href="http://mycroft.ai/blog/mark-ii-update-behind-the-scenes-hardware-team/" target="_blank" rel="noopener">forum</a>!